Gamma Distribution

 If a variable is assumed to have a gamma distribution, then the parameter of the distribution can be estimated using the method of maximum likelihood or the method of matching moments.
 The fourth and fifth constructors perform this calculation.
 The first argument is a Vector<T> whose distribution is to be estimated.
 The optional second parameter is a EstimationMethod value that specifies the method to be used.
 The default is the method of matching moments.

 Note that parameter estimation says nothing about how well the estimated distribution fits the variable's distribution.
-Use one of the goodness-of-fit tests to verify the appropriateness of the choice of distribution.
+Use one of the testing goodness-of-fit methods to verify the appropriateness of the choice of distribution.

 GammaDistribution has one static (Shared in Visual Basic) method, Sample, which generates a random sample using a user-supplied uniform random number generator.
 It has three overloads, that take from 2 to 4 parameters.
 The first argument is the random number generator.
 The second to fourth parameters, if present, have the same meaning as the parameters of the constructor above.